Abrar2652/Abrar2652.github.io/_pages/hobbies.md

 **Problem Solving:**
 I find immense pleasure in honing my problem-solving skills through daily sessions of [Lumosity](https://www.lumosity.com/en/){:target="_blank"} brain games.
 These researcher-designed games challenge and improve my short-term memory, working memory, information processing speed, cognitive function, and fluid reasoning.
 Additionally, I used to participate in competitive programming contests such as Codeforces, Google Kickstart, and HashCode, where I pushed the boundaries of my problem-solving abilities.

+**Online Learning and Continuing Education:**
+My thirst for knowledge in my research domain drives me to engage in continuous learning.
+I regularly follow online blogs such as *Towards Data Science*, *Medium*, and *Kaggle Notebooks*, and stay updated with the latest state-of-the-art research on *ResearchGate*.
+Additionally, I take courses on platforms like *DataCamp*, *edX*, and *Coursera*.
+This commitment to ongoing education helps me stay current and competitive with the latest research trends in my field.
+My online course certificates are showcased on my LinkedIn profile.

 **Contribution as a Peer Reviewer:**
 I actively contribute to the academic community as a referee for esteemed Q1 journals.
 My commitment to reviewing scholarly work allows me to play a crucial role in maintaining the quality and rigor of research publications.
 By providing constructive feedback and insightful evaluations, I contribute to the advancement of knowledge within my field.
 Check out my peer review recognition by Web of Science [here](https://www.webofscience.com/wos/author/record/AFE-0313-2022 "WoS Profile"){:target="_blank"}.